-- a) Access to and use of Division computers and the computer networks may be monitored. - b) Files or electronic communications involving the use of Division computers or computer networks are not considered private. - c) Computers and Division computer networks are available only to users who act in an ethical, responsible, legal and professional manner. - d) Computers and Division computer networks are provided for acceptable and work related purposes as per Table 1. - e) A breach of the conditions of use or guidelines may result in a temporary or permanent suspension of computer privileges or other sanctions.
+- a) Access to and use of Division computers and the computer networks may be monitored. - b) Files or electronic communications involving the use of Division computers or computer networks are not considered private. - c) Computers and Division computer networks are available only to users who act in an ethical, responsible, legal and professional manner. - d) Computers and networks must be used for work-related and acceptable purposes, as outlined in the Acceptable Technology Use Continuum (Appendix B) - e) A breach of the conditions of use or guidelines may result in a temporary or permanent suspension of computer privileges or other sanctions.